demetriodor/ESS/README.md

-Following this tutorial you learned how to read ESS data in R, create tables of the distribution of weighted responses per country, make divergent stacked bar carts, customize fonts, colors, axes, legends, titles and other annotations, include country flags, emojis and special icons in the plots, and save crisp `png` and `pdf` versions of your work.
+Following this tutorial you learned how to read ESS data in R, create tables of the distribution of weighted responses per country, make divergent stacked bars charts, customize fonts, colors, axes, legends, titles and other annotations, include country flags, emojis and special icons in the plots, and save crisp `png` and `pdf` versions of your work.
 You can adapt the code to set your own dataviz style and